DexerTDP/opsafewinter/README.md

 to them.
 Anything positive that they can ask, try to provide for them in the capabitaites that you can.
 Remember, this op is a selfless one.
 Treat it as such.
 Dress casual and simple.

--Maintain relationships with other allies.
+- Maintain relationships with other allies.
 Sometimes local businesses if open enough, can be an ally for you in this op.
 Obviously not all the time but there are times when businessness can ship in and help to provide.
 Same can be said with NPO or Orgs that provide free laundry and showers to the homeless population.

--Sometimes, you have to let them, help themselves.
+- Sometimes, you have to let them, help themselves.
 One of the misconceptions is that every homeless person is meant to be saved.
 The truth is not every homeless circumstances is the same.
 Your purpose should be to be an aid if in need, not to save them from themselves.
 Its easy to get lost in the cause to help others.
 But also remember that you're your own person too.
 Self-care is essential in doing this work.
 Its rewarding but also just as consuming.
 Pace yourself.
 You matter as well.

-Follow up
+- Follow up
 Because when you follow up with a group of people who are mostly overlooked, unseen and ignored.
 It means alot.

 <ins>*In what not to do*</ins>

--Use the homeless population for social currency
+- Use the homeless population for social currency
 Now this wasn't a thing before.
 But ever since the youtube channel 'Soft white underbelly' came to predominance.
 Many who try to find these characters to interview or see what they are.
 In itself can be a catch 22 scenario where you can put them more at risk.
 Also, most who see the camera and see the person